 - Vermeer, Jan , Vermeer van Delft

 The life and art of Johannes Vermeer are closely associated with the city of Delft.
 He was born in Delft in 1632 and lived there until his death in 1675.
-His father, Reynier Vermeer, was a silk weaver who produced "caffa," a fine satin fabric, but in 1631 Reynier also registered in the Saint Luke's Guild in Delft as a Master Art Dealer.
-By 1641 Reynier was sufficiently prosperous to purchase a large house, the "Mechelen," which contained an inn on the market square in Delft where he probably also sold paintings.
-When Reynier died in 1652 Johannes apparently inherited his father's business.
+His father, Reynier Vermeer, was a silk weaver who produced caffa, a fine satin fabric, but in 1631 he also registered in the Saint Luke’s Guild in Delft as a master art dealer.
+By 1641 he was sufficiently prosperous to purchase a large house, the “Mechelen,” which contained an inn on the market square in Delft and from which he probably also sold paintings.
+When Reynier died in 1652 Johannes apparently inherited his business.
 By that time he must have already decided on a career as a painter.
-It is assumed that he trained in Delft, perhaps with Leonaert Bramer (1596-1674), who seems to have had close associations with Vermeer's family, or with Carel Fabritius (1622-1654).
+It is assumed that he trained in Delft, perhaps with Leonard Bramer (Dutch, 1596 - 1674), who seems to have had close associations with Vermeer’s family, or with Carel Fabritius (Dutch, c.
+1622 - 1654).
 No documents, however, exist about his artistic training or apprenticeship, and he may have studied elsewhere, perhaps in Utrecht or Amsterdam.

-Vermeer, who was baptized on October 31, 1632 in the Reformed Church in Delft, was raised a Protestant.
-In April 1653, however, Vermeer married into a Catholic family and seems to have converted to Catholicism shortly before that date to placate his future mother-in-law, Maria Thins.
-Maria Thins lived in the so-called "Papists' Corner" ("Papenhoek") of Delft, adjacent to one of the two hidden churches where Catholics could worship, the Jesuit church on the Oude Langendijck.
-Vermeer and his wife, Catharina Bolnes, eventually moved from the "Mechelen" into her house.
-They named their first daughter Maria, in honor of Maria Thins, and their first son Ignatius, after the patron saint of the Jesuit Order.
+Vermeer, who was baptized on October 31, 1632, in the Reformed Church in Delft, was raised a Protestant.
+In April 1653, however, he married into a Catholic family and seems to have converted to Catholicism shortly before that date to placate his future mother-in-law, Maria Thins, who lived in the so-called Papenhoek (Papists’ Corner) of Delft, adjacent to the Jesuit church on the Oude Langendijck, one of two hidden churches where Catholics could worship.
+Vermeer and his wife, Catharina Bolnes, eventually moved into her house.
+They named their first daughter Maria and their first son Ignatius, after the patron saint of the Jesuit order.

-Vermeer became a master in the Saint Luke's Guild on December 29, 1653.
-His aspiration at that time seems to have been a history painter, for his first works were large scale mythological and religious paintings.
-Shortly thereafter he began to paint the genre scenes, landscapes, and allegories for which he has become so renowned.
-While Vermeer's subject matter changed in the mid-1650s, he nevertheless continued to imbue his later works with the quiet, intimate moods he preferred in his early history paintings.
+Vermeer became a master in the Saint Luke’s Guild on December 29, 1653.
+His early aspiration was to be a history painter, and his first works were large-scale mythological and religious paintings.
+Shortly thereafter he began to paint the genre scenes, landscapes, and allegories for which he became so renowned.
+Although Vermeer’s subject matter changed in the mid-1650s, he nevertheless continued to imbue his later works with the quiet, intimate moods he had preferred in his early history paintings.

-Although very little is known about relationships with other painters who might have influenced the thematic and stylistic direction of his art, Vermeer apparently knew Gerard ter Borch II, with whom he co-signed a document in 1653.
-Another artist who may well have had an impact on his work during the 1650s was Pieter de Hooch, an artist who painted comparable scenes in Delft during that period.
+Very little is known about Vermeer’s relationships with other painters who might have influenced the thematic and stylistic directions of his art.
+He apparently knew Gerard ter Borch the Younger (Dutch, 1617 - 1681), with whom he cosigned a document in 1653.
+Another artist who may well have had an impact on his work during the 1650s was Pieter de Hooch (Dutch, 1629 - 1684), who painted comparable scenes in Delft during that period.
 Vermeer remained a respected artist in Delft throughout the rest of his life.
-He was named hoofdman of the Delft St. Luke's Guild in 1662, 1663, 1670, and 1671.
+He was named hoofdman of the Saint Luke’s Guild in 1662, 1663, 1670, and 1671.

-Vermeer's few works--they number about thirty-five--were not well known outside of Delft, perhaps because many of them were concentrated in the collection of a patron in Delft who seems to have had a special relationship with the artist.
-When Vermeer died, however, he was heavily in debt, in part because his art dealing business had suffered during the difficult economic times in the Netherlands in early 1670s.
-After his death he was survived by his wife Catharina and eleven children, eight of whom were underage.
+Vermeer’s few works—they number about thirty-five—were not well known outside of Delft.
+It has been postulated that many of his paintings were concentrated in the collection of a patron in that city who seems to have had a special relationship with the artist.
+When Vermeer died, however, he was heavily in debt, in part because his art-dealing business had suffered during the difficult economic times in the Netherlands in the early 1670s.
+He was survived by his wife and eleven children, ten of whom were minors.
 His wife petitioned for bankruptcy the following year.
-Antonie van Leeuwenhoek, the famed Delft microscopist, who was apparently a friend of Vermeer, was named trustee for the estate.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+Antonie van Leeuwenhoek, the famed Delft microscopist, was named trustee of the estate.

 - Thoré, Théophile É. Joseph (William Bürger).
 "Van der Meer de Delft."
 Gazette des Beaux-Arts 21 (October-December 1866): 297-330, 458-470, 542-575.

-- De Vries, Ary Bob.
+- Vries, Ary Bob de.
 Jan Vermeer van Delft.
 Translated by Robert Allen.
-London, New York, Toronto, and Sydney, 1948.
+Revised ed.
+London and New York, 1948

 - Blankert, Albert (with contributions by Rob Ruurs and Willem L. van de Watering).
 Johannes Vermeer van Delft 1632-1675.
 Utrecht and Antwerp, 1975.
 (Also English ed., Vermeer of Delft: Complete Edition of the Paintings.
 Oxford, 1978.)